HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 ```
 Feedback Requested:
-1. Should MedMorph prescribe representation of Consent using HL7 FHIR Consent resource ?
+1. Should MedMorph prescribe representation of Consent using HL7 FHIR Consent resource?
-2. Where should this consent be stored ?
-In the EHR or External Systems ?
+2. Where should this consent be stored?
+In the EHR or External Systems?
 Alternatively:
-1. Should MedMorph prescribe the use of ResearchStudy resource for each Study and enroll each participant as a ResearchParticipant and assume that Consent collection and validation is performed as the patient is enrolled in the study ?
+1. Should MedMorph prescribe the use of ResearchStudy resource for each Study and enroll each participant as a ResearchParticipant and assume that Consent collection and validation is performed as the patient is enrolled in the study?
 ```

 #### Validating Consent Before Disclosing Data